-I created this web site to allow a wider audience to see the car and perhaps provide me with some information pertaining to this specific car; for example, Broadcast Sheet, former owners, etc. The picture to the right (or above) is the car as it looked in the mid 80's; purchased by an individual that lived in Randolph, New Jersey at the time and then moved to Berlin, Maryland.
+I created this web site to allow a wider audience to see the car and perhaps provide me with some information pertaining to this specific car; for example, Broadcast Sheet, former owners, etc.

 I purchased this Rallye Red (FE5) 1970 AAR `Cuda, VIN BS23J0B294098 on 16 October 2004.
 I contacted Desert AutoSport in Mesa, Arizona the dealer representing the car, made an offer and they accepted.
 I placed a $1,000 deposit on the car and drove to Mesa to look at this car and finalize the purchase.
 I have a seven page narrative on all of the information that I have gathered on this car since I purchased it, if interested in reviewing it.